-- We will continue to monitor climate change information produced by official U.S. governmental sources to determine how it may affect our operations, - We will alert the Farm Credit System as to any actionable steps that may need to be taken to ensure they adequately plan for climate change. - We will take necessary actions where climate change has the potential to affect our operations and employees.
+- We will continue to monitor climate change information produced by official U.S. governmental sources to determine how it may affect our operations. - We will alert the Farm Credit System as to any actionable steps that may need to be taken to ensure they adequately plan for climate change. - We will take necessary actions where climate change has the potential to affect our operations and employees.

 In order to adequately address climate change risks and opportunities, we will continue to evaluate any new climate change information that becomes available through official government sources, such as the United States Department of Agriculture and the U.S. Climate Change Research Program.
-As part of FCA's annual sustainability and climate change adaptation reporting and planning cycle, FCA will be review and update our "analysis of climate change risks and opportunities" based on any new studies or information.
-Should we identify any actionable items, either through our annual review cycle or as we are alerted by other government sources, such as the Council on Environmental Quality, we will take appropriate actions.
-Should it affect the FCS system, we will select a method to best notify them.
+As part of the FCA's annual sustainability and climate change adaptation and reporting cycle, FCA will review and update our analysis of climate change risks and opportunities based on any new studies or information.
+Should we identify any actionable items, either through our annual review cycle or as we are alerted by other government sources, such as the Council on Environmental Quality, we will take appropriate action.
+Should the risk affect the Farm Credit System, we will select a method to best notify the affected offices or organizations.

-FCA will also use this planning document, which will be posted on FCA's Website, to disclose information to our employees, the Farm Credit System and the general public about our Climate Change Adaptation program.
+FCA will also use this planning document, which will be posted on FCA's website, to disclose information to our employees, the Farm Credit System and the general public about our climate change adaptation program.